 Baratron Pressure Measurement Products.
 MKS's Baratron pressure measurement products are high precision, pressure measurement instruments.
 MKS has five Baratron product families that range from high accuracy digital output instruments to simple electronic switches.
 These products are typically used to measure the pressure of the gases being distributed upstream of the process chambers, to measure process chamber pressures and to measure pressures between process chambers, vacuum pumps and exhaust lines.
 Baratron instruments measure pressures at ranges from two hundred times atmospheric pressure to one billionth of atmospheric pressure.
-MKS believes it offers the widest range of gas pressure measurement instruments in the semiconductor and advanced thin-film materials processing industries.
+MKS believes it offers the widest range of gas pressure processing industries.